spatiosoft/GlideWall/README.md

 4. Add or remove images in the folder tree; changes appear automatically.
 5. Toggle Fullscreen for display mode (ESC to exit fullscreen).

+## Server Mode (Optional Local Web Uploader & Mobile Viewer)
+GlideWall can launch a lightweight Python HTTP server so you (or anyone on your LAN) can upload images directly from a browser or mobile device into the currently selected slideshow folder.

+### What It Provides
+- Drag/drop or multi‑select upload form (accepts JPG/JPEG/PNG/GIF/BMP/WEBP)
+- Instant appearance of newly uploaded images in the running slideshow (via watcher + periodic rescan)
+- Auto‑listed thumbnails sorted by most recent
+- Built‑in fullscreen viewer (click a thumbnail: overlay + arrow / swipe navigation + ESC close)
+- Mobile friendly layout + swipe left/right gestures
+- QR code in the JavaFX Server window for quick phone access
+- Automatic local network URL selection (attempts a site‑local IPv4; falls back to localhost)

+### Requirements
+- Python 3 available on PATH (`python3` on Unix, `python` on Windows)
+- The script `uploader/upload_server.py` (bundled in repo)

+### Usage Steps
+1. In GlideWall pick a folder (required before starting server).
+2. Press the "Server" button, then click "Start" in the server window.
+3. Note the displayed URL or scan the QR code with a mobile device on the same network.
+4. Use the web page to upload images – they appear in the slideshow automatically.
+5. Click any web thumbnail to open fullscreen; swipe or use arrow keys to navigate.

+### Security / Limitations
+- Intended for trusted local networks only: NO authentication, encryption, rate limiting, or sandboxing.
+- Fixed port 8080 (current implementation).
+If the port is in use, the server will fail to start.
+- All uploaded files are written directly into the chosen folder tree (basic filename sanitization + signature sniffing, but no deep image validation).
+- No HTTPS / TLS; use behind a secure LAN or tunnel if needed.
+- Large uploads limited by a simple size cap (25MB per request).

+### Stopping
+Use the "Stop" button in the Server window or close the GlideWall app (which stops the process).

 ## How It Works (Overview)
 - A recursive scan builds an in‑memory list of image Paths.
 - A WatchService registers every subdirectory to detect create / delete / modify events.